Demographics of Greece

 The Demographics of Greece refer to the demography of the population that inhabits the country.
-The population of Greece was estimated by Eurostat to be 10,409,500 in 2025.
+The population of Greece was estimated by the Hellenic Statistical Authority to be 10,372,335 in 2025.
 The latest census in Greece was conducted in 2021.

 Historical overview

 Greece was inhabited as early as the Paleolithic period.
 The Greek language ultimately dominated the peninsula and Greece's mosaic of small city-states became culturally similar.
 The population estimates on the Greeks during the 4th century BC, is approximately 3.5 million on the Greek peninsula and 4 to 6.5 million in the rest of the entire Mediterranean Basin, including all colonies such as those in Magna Graecia, Asia Minor and the shores of the Black Sea.

 During the history of the Byzantine Empire, the Greek peninsula was occasionally invaded by the foreign peoples like Goths, Avars, Slavs, Normans, Franks and other Romance-speaking peoples who had betrayed the Crusades.
 The only group, however, that planned to establish permanent settlements in the region were the Slavs.
 They settled in isolated valleys of the Peloponnese and Thessaly, establishing segregated communities that were referred by the Byzantines as Sclaveni.
 Traces of Slavic culture in Greece are very rare and by the 9th century, the Sclaveni in Greece were largely assimilated.
 However, some Slavic communities managed to survive in rural Macedonia.
 At the same time a large Sephardi Jewish emigrant community from the Iberian Peninsula established itself in Thessaloniki, while there were population movements of Arvanites and "Vlachs" (Aromanians and Megleno-Romanians), who established communities in several parts of the Greek peninsula.
 The Byzantine Empire ultimately fell to Ottoman Turks in the 15th century and as a result Ottoman colonies were established in the Balkans, notably in Macedonia, the Peloponnese and Crete.
 Many Greeks either fled to other European nations or to geographically isolated areas (i.e. mountains and heavily forested territories) to escape foreign rule.
 For those reasons, the population decreased in the plains, while increasing on the mountains.
 The population transfers with Bulgaria and Turkey that took place in the early 20th century, added in total some two million Greeks to the demography of the Greek Kingdom.